IanFinlayson/exploring-cs/chapter07.md

 In order to do this, we will need a couple new string methods.
 These are `isupper`, `islower`, and `isdigit`.
 These each return true if the string contains only upper-case letters, lower-case letters or digits respectively.
-We\'ll call these on each letter to see what sort of character it is.
+We'll call these on each letter to see what sort of character it is.

 In doing this, we also need to keep track of whether *any* of the